genid/Clean_tree2/README.md

+# Forensic Y-SNP analysis beyond SNaPshot: High-resolution Y-chromosomal haplogrouping from low quality and quantity DNA using Ion AmpliSeq and targeted massively parallel sequencing

-Clean tree 2.0
+### Clean tree v2

-Authors: Arwin Ralf, Mannis van Oven, Diego Montiel González, Sharon Wooten, Robert Lagace, Peter de Knijff, and Manfred Kayser
+#### Arwin Ralf, Mannis van Oven, Diego Montiel González, Sharon Wooten, Robert Lagace, Peter de Knijff, and Manfred Kayser

-Department of Genetic Identification, Erasmus MC University Medical Centre Rotterdam, Rotterdam, The Netherlands
+### Department of Genetic Identification
+#### Erasmus MC University Medical Centre Rotterdam, The Netherlands

-# Requirements
+## Requirements

     Operating system: Linux only.
 Tested on Ubuntu 16.04LTS, but should also work on newer version of Ubuntu.
 It should be easy to made it work on other Linux distributions.
     Python, wget
     Internet connection during installation (for downloading and extracting hg19 reference genome).
     Data storage: For installation we recommend a storage capacity of > 10 GB.

-# Installation
+## Installation

 1. Install dependencies, you can skip this step if these packages are already installed on your system